mixu/nwm/readme.md

 I wrote the code in this repo during Node Knockout 2011 ([old repo](https://github.com/mixu/nodeko)).
 Unfortunately I'm not in the competition since I forgot to confirm my initial team registration (click accept).
 Not a big deal.

-**This is the repo you should watch/fork for future updates. **
+**This is the repo you should watch/fork for future updates.**

 The underlying X11 bindings are written as a Node native extension in c.
-I apologize for the ugliness of the code - if you look at the first commit, I started on Friday with [this tutorial](https://www.cloudkick.com/blog/2010/aug/23/writing-nodejs-native-extensions/), a vague knowledge of X11 and a lot of enthusiasm.

 My plan is to dogfood this in the near future to bring it to a more useful state.
 Right now, I recommend you run it in a secondary X server using Xephyr.

 # Features

-nwm supports all kinds of layouts - you can write your own, or use the default (tiling) layout.
-It's like dwm, but layouts are enforced in JS rather than in C.
+C bindings:

+- Uses X11 via libev
+- C interface abstracts over X11 so you don't need to learn X11 just to customize your layout

+Nwm.js:

+- Layout decisions are done in Javascript, not C.
+- Tiling window layout (like dwm): you can write your own in JS.
+- Support for workspaces (0-9 via keyboard, max int via JS).
-The default nwm.js starts a REPL, so you can issue commands to it interactively.
+- REPL, so you can issue commands to it interactively

 # Installing